DenisTrenchev/parking_managment/README.md

 # parking_managment
-Graduation project
+Bachelor's degree graduation project

-To initialize the database, you should run: node DBInit.js
+To initialize the database, you should run: mode DestructiveSync.js node DBInit.js